sajiro/take-home-assessment/README.md

 In the login screen, i entered i prepopulate the login and password with valid user data to be able to access the database and save data and images for testing.

 ## Library/Tools used
--Vite
+- Vite
--React
+- React
--React query
+- React query
--Shadcn (Radix UI, Tailwind CSS)
+- Shadcn (Radix UI, Tailwind CSS)

 ## Unit test
--Vitest
+- Vitest
--react testing library
+- React testing library

 ## Backend used
 Appwrite - https://appwrite.io/